 As his primary instrument, Vince began playing trumpet in 1998.
 He took lessons provided by his elementary school.
-Vince advanced rapidly, quickly winning principle chair in school ensembles and later with select county and state wide bands.
+Vince advanced rapidly, quickly winning principal chair in school ensembles and later with select county and state wide bands.
 He participated in many solo competitions performing classical and jazz trumpet throughout middle and high school.

 In 2003, Vince began studying classical trumpet privately with Mark Klose then later with John Maguda.
 Vince studied many of the classic methods including Arban's Complete Conservatory Method, Schlossberg's Daily Drills and Technical Studies, Clarke's Technical Studies, and Stamp's Warm-Ups & Studies.
 Vince also studied solo repertoire by Hindemith, Haydn, and Kennan among others.

 While cultivating the classical foundation, Vince focused on jazz trumpet.
 He listened, transcribed, and studied many of the jazz trumpet greats including Miles Davis, Clifford Brown, and Maynard Ferguson.
 Vince studied jazz trumpet through undergraduate and graduate school with Rebecca Coupe Franks, Dennis Wasko, and John Swana.
 Vince has also attended master classes held by Matt Gallagher, Dennis Wasko, Craig Morris, Malcolm McNab, Scott Holbert, Jeff Curnow, and Alison Balsom.

 Vince is a strong improviser, which lends well to the rock scene.
 He is a frequent performer with cover and original bands.
 In the recording studio, Vince often lends his horns to a wide variety of genres including pop, indie, surf-rock, ambient, and soul.